eschaefer/personal-website-astro/src/content/til/2022-02-24-raspberry-pi-ram-logs.md

 ---
-title: 'Reducing Raspberry Pi SD card writes'
+title: "Reducing Raspberry Pi SD card writes"
 tags: [til]
 description: Don't kill your SD card.
-pubDate: 'Feb 24 2022'
+pubDate: "Feb 24 2022"
 ---

 Recently my Raspberry Pi's SD Card stopped working, most likely due to the high volume of read/write operations on it.
 I run a `pi-hole` which is constantly running in the background, and generates a lot of logs.
 Since these are written to disk, the integrity of the SD Card is known to wear down significatly.